jazzband/django-axes/README.rst

         'axes.middleware.FailedLoginMiddleware'
     )

-Run ``python manage.py syncdb``.
+Run ``python manage.py migrate``.
 This creates the appropriate tables in your database that are necessary for operation.

 Customizing Axes